 The SMU Dedman School of Law’s Volunteer Income Tax Assistance (VITA) program helps individuals in the Dallas community by preparing tax returns using IRS software and transmitting the returns electronically to the IRS.
 SMU law students help to prepare basic income tax returns free of charge at designated IRS/VITA sites for individuals of low to moderate income, individuals with disabilities, non-English speaking taxpayers, and the elderly.

-Confirmation Agreement for VITA – due by January 23, 2015 (for SMU law students)
+Confirmation Agreement for VITA – due by January or February, 2018 (for SMU law students only)

-Mandatory VITA Tests – January 23, 2015 due by 5 p.m.; you may submit tests later but do not schedule site hours until tests are completed.
-After completing the 3 required tests; then print the Volunteer Standards of Conduct Agreement (Form 13615) with test results including your contact information, and submit to Lynn Moubry in the Public Service Office.
+Mandatory VITA Tests – January 26, 2018 due by 5 p.m. or by the end of February 2018 at the latest; you may submit tests later but do NOT schedule site hours until all tests are completed.
+After completing the required tests; then print and sign the Volunteer Standards of Conduct Agreement (Form 13615) with test results INCLUDING your contact information, and submit to Lynn Moubry in the Public Service Office (Carr Collins Jr. Hall, suite 320).
 The Sponsoring partner name/site name is: SMU Dedman School of Law.

 Logistics of the VITA program are as follows:

-- All SMU law student participants must complete the Mandatory VITA Tests due by Friday, January 23rd.
-You may submit tests later; however, do NOT schedule hours until all tests are completed and the Volunteer Agreement (form 13615) has been submitted to Lynn Moubry in the Public Service Office.
+- All SMU law student participants should complete the Mandatory VITA Tests due by Friday, January 26th.
+You may submit tests later; however, do NOT schedule site hours until all tests are completed and the Volunteer Agreement (form 13615) has been submitted to Lynn Moubry in the Public Service Office.

-The required IRS/VITA tests must be completed online BEFORE scheduling your site.
+The required IRS/VITA tests must be completed online BEFORE scheduling your site hours.

 - Each SMU law student plans his/her own attendance schedule choosing a recommended site from the SMU VITA Site List.
-To request a specific date/time, please use the online Schedule Requests link before the VITA program begins (Jan 27, 2015 - Apr 15, 2015).
+To request a specific date/time, please use the online SMU VITA Schedule Requests link between (Jan 28, 2018 - Apr 18, 2018).
 If corrections need to be made to your schedule, please email Lynn Moubry [Lmoubry@smu.edu], who monitors this site.
 You may check your requested schedule by using the Confirmed Dates/Times link.

 - Law students will keep a weekly record with the number of hours dedicated with VITA on a Student Log form.

-- Upon completion of 30 hours (22 hours plus 8 hours for tests), a Supervisory Report form will need to be signed by the VITA site coordinator to certify completion.
+- Upon completion of 30 hours (22 hours plus 8 hours for tests), a Supervisory Report form will need to be signed by the VITA site coordinator/manager to certify completion.